medined/perl-5-by-example/perl_5_by_example/form-processing.md

 <P>There are some additional considerations of which you need to be aware.
 If
 you simply display the information that a user entered, there are some risks involved that you may not be aware of.
 Let's take a simple example.
-What if the user enters &lt;B&gt;Rolf&lt;/B&gt; in the name field and you subsequently displayed that field's value?
+What if the user enters <B>Rolf</B> in the name field and you subsequently displayed that field's value?
 Yep, you guessed it, Rolf would be displayed in bold!
 For simple formatting HTML tags this is not a problem, and may even be a feature.
-However, if the user entered an SSI tag, he or she may be able to take advantage of a security hole - remember the &lt;!--#exec --&gt; tag?
+However, if the user entered an SSI tag, he or she may be able to take advantage of a security hole - remember the <!--#exec --> tag?
-<P>You can thwart would-be hackers by converting every instance of &lt; to
+<P>You can thwart would-be hackers by converting every instance of < to
-&amp;lt and of &gt; to &amp;gt.
+&amp;lt and of > to &amp;gt.
 The HTML standard allows for certain characters to be displayed using symbolic codes.
-This allows you to display a &lt; character without the web browser thinking that a new HTML tag is starting.
+This allows you to display a < character without the web browser thinking that a new HTML tag is starting.
 <P>If you'd like to give users the ability to retain the character formatting
 HTML tags, you can test for each tag that you want to allow.
-When an allowed tag is found, reconvert it back to using normal &lt; and &gt; tags.
+When an allowed tag is found, reconvert it back to using normal < and > tags.
-<P>You might want to check for users entering a series of &lt;P&gt; tags in the
+<P>You might want to check for users entering a series of <P> tags in the
 hopes of generating pages and pages of blank lines.
 Also, you might want to convert pressing the enter key into spaces so that the line endings that the user entered are ignored and the text will wrap normally when displayed by a web browser.
-One small refinement of eliminating the line endings could be to convert two consecutive newlines into a paragraph (&lt;P&gt;) tag.
+One small refinement of eliminating the line endings could be to convert two consecutive newlines into a paragraph (<P>) tag.
 <P>When you put all of these new features together, you wind up with a
 getFormData() function that looks like Listing 20.3.
 <P>